ableco/abledev-due-date-job-request/README.md

    be run from the same server that serves the backend functions.
 Maybe use https://www.npmjs.com/package/express-middleware-rollup.

+2. Figure out how to expose the component and the handler in a way that they can be used by an external project.

-2. Make a rollup plugin (because that's what microbundle and tsdx uses) to transform all imports of queries and mutations outside queries and mutations
+3. Make a rollup plugin (because that's what microbundle and tsdx uses) to transform all imports of queries and mutations outside queries and mutations
    from: